What is the IPO Process?

-- Firm Commitment: Under such an agreement, the underwriter purchases the whole offer and resells the shares to the investing public.
+- Firm Commitment: Under such an agreement, the underwriter purchases the exclusive offer and resells the shares to the investing public.
 The firm commitment underwriting arrangement guarantees the issuing company that a particular sum of money will be raised.

-- Best Efforts Agreement: Under such an agreement, the underwriter does not guarantee the amount that they will raise for the issuing company.
+- Best Efforts Agreement: Under such an agreement, the underwriter does not guarantee the amount they will raise for the issuing company.
 It only sells the securities on behalf of the company.

 - Syndicate of Underwriters: Public offerings can be managed by one underwriter (sole managed) or by multiple managers.
-When there are multiple managers, one investment bank is selected as the lead or book-running manager.
+When there are numerous managers, one investment bank is selected as the lead or book-running manager.
 Under such an agreement, the lead investment bank forms a syndicate of underwriters by forming strategic alliances with other banks, each of which then sells a part of the IPO.
 Such an agreement arises when the lead investment bank wants to diversify the risk of an IPO among multiple banks.